Valley of the Dragons (film): Production

-The film was produced by Al Zimbalist who says he was given a copy of the Verne novel that his 16 year old son Don had found in a London bookshop.
-Director Edward Bernds says the novel had not been published in the US due to its anti semitism.
+The film was produced by Al Zimbalist who says he was given a copy of the Verne novel that his 16-year-old son Don had found in a London bookshop.
+Director Edward Bernds says the novel had not been published in the US due to its antisemitism.

 Jules Verne adaptations were in vogue at the time ever since the success of Twenty Thousand Leagues Under the Sea and Around the World in 80 Days.
 Zimbalist had the rights to footage for One Million B.C.
 (1940).
 Zimbalist and his partner Bryan Roberts formed a company to adapt the novel.

 "Jules Verne is a bigger name than Marlon Brando," said Zimbalist.
 "Maybe bigger.
 Verne has never had a flop.
 And there is no limit to how much money you can make with Verne.
 Look at Around the World in 80 Days.
 Fantastic.
 Verne is for any size budget.
 If you want to spend millions, like Mike Todd, you can spend.
 If you want to spend less than a million, like me, that's okay, too.
 With Verne you don't have to have a Marilyn Monroe."

 "Verne is the purest kind of escapist," said Zimbalist, adding that "whatever you say about his imagination and his genius, he just did not have a good storyline."

 Bernds wrote a ten-page treatment, which Zimbalist took to Columbia Pictures to obtain finance.
 Bernds then wrote the script.
 He said the only contribution Al Zimbalist's son Don made to the film was finding the original novel in the bookshop; Don Zimbalist gets a "story by" credit but Bernds says this was only because his father asked for it.

 It was shot in "Living Monstascope" on the Columbia backlot.
 Bernds says making the film at Columbia was inefficient because the movie had to absorb studio overhead and he would have gotten greater production value for the budget if the film had been made outside.
 He says Columbia executives had a clause where if the film went over budget, Zimbalist and Roberts would forfeit their fees.
 However he says he was saved by the fact that Zimbalist ensured the amount of company overhead was fixed, and that the filmmakers could use a left over jungle set from Columbia's The Devil at 4 O'Clock (1961) that cost half a million to make; the entire film was shot on that set.
 The movie was completed on budget.

 Bernds re-used a spider from his earlier film World Without End (1956).